 There are partial hysterectomies where just part of the uterus is taken out, or a total hysterectomy, where the entire uterus and one ovary, leaving one ovary intact.
 Then there's total/radical hysterectomy, where the uterus, the cervix, and both ovaries are removed (oopherectomy).
 Not being able to bear children is a common reality for all types of hysterectomies, but a total/radical hysterectomy carries with it, other serious consequences and effects that leaving at least one ovary intact, does not.

-So, I had endometriosis since I was teen .
+So, I had endometriosis since I was a teen.
 Endometriosis is the growth of uterine lining in other parts of the body, usually on the reproductive organs, and can grow on the bladder, liver, kidneys, anywhere within the pelvic region.
 It can cause pain and infertility.
 It often grows back after removal.
 I didn't start menstruating until I was 17, and I never ever had regular periods, usually only getting 2-4 periods a year.
 I had my first surgery to remove the endometriosis when I was almost 20.
-I conceived my son though the fertility drug Clomid, which is usually the first drug of choice when women have trouble conceiving, as it has less side effects than other drugs, and a very low risk of producing multiples.
-I had my son, and didn't find out until after he was born, that I also had Polycystic Ovarian Disease, or PCOS.
-PCOS causes hormonal imbalance in women, and little cysts that grow on the ovaries.
+I conceived my son though the fertility drug Clomid, which is usually the first drug of choice when women have trouble conceiving, as it has fewer side effects than other drugs, and a very low risk of producing multiples.
+I had my son and didn't find out until after he was born, that I also had Polycystic Ovarian Disease or PCOS.
+PCOS causes hormonal imbalance in women and little cysts that grow on the ovaries.
 It causes irregular periods and often infertility.
 It explained a lot of issues I had experienced over the years.
 We tried birth control pills to help with the PCOS, but it didn't help.
 I had 2 more surgeries to remove the endometriosis between the ages of 22-24.
 It just kept growing back.
-I had a lot of pain, and hormonal imbalance that effected my moods and overall personality.
+I had a lot of pain and hormonal imbalance that affected my moods and overall personality.

 My gynecologist and I were discussing a hysterectomy, and then during an ultrasound, he found a leiomyoma, which is a benign fibroid tumor in the uterus.
 They can grow uncontrollably if not treated.
 They can be removed, but can also grow back.
 Mine was small.
 But having the endometriosis, PCOS and now the leiomyoma, my OB/GYN suggested a total hysterectomy.
 I agreed to it.
 So at 25 years old, I underwent the surgery, still not quite knowing all the consequences of having it